 Leak Doctor™ Commercial Building Inspection uses infrared thermal imaging technology to perform flat roof inspections with surgical precision.

-This service typically involves two visits to the subject property and can be modified to meet the needs of individual clients.
+This service typically involves two visits to the subject property and can be modified to meet individual clients' needs.
 The end result will reveal the location of trapped moisture beneath the protective flat roof membrane.
-The roof is one of the most expensive building components and an infrared flat roof inspection can save significant money by highlighting specific areas in need of repair, prolonging life, and avoiding total replacement.
+The roof is one of the most expensive building components, and an infrared flat roof inspection can save significant money by highlighting specific areas in need of repair, prolonging life, and avoiding total replacement.